openjdk/guide/src/index.md

     [ui]
     username = <openjdk_username>

 _openjdk\_username_ is a plain lowercase, alphanumeric token (not an e-mail address) with twelve characters or less.
 The first character should be alphabetic.
 This username will be publicly visible in all Mercurial changeset logs.
 It will be used to verify that the changeset author is at least an [Author](https://openjdk.java.net/bylaws#author) for the Project and that the person pushing the changeset is at least a [Committer](https://openjdk.java.net/bylaws#committer).
-It is recommended that the _openjdk\_username_ be somehow related to the Author's full name, such as the first character of the Author's first name followed by the Author's last name.
+It's recommended that the _openjdk\_username_ be somehow related to the Author's full name, such as the first character of the Author's first name followed by the Author's last name.
 Refer to the [Becoming an Author](https://openjdk.java.net/projects/index.html#project-author) section of the [Project](https://openjdk.java.net/projects/index.html) page for additional information.

 An alphabetical list of all of the assigned _openjdk\_usernames_ may be found on the [OpenJDK people](https://db.openjdk.java.net/people) list.
 The [Census](https://openjdk.java.net/census) shows the structure of the OpenJDK Community.